EresDev/Handwerker/readme.md

 openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096 -pass pass:879329hr8uhgf7834rhgiuw834hr
 openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -passin pass:879329hr8uhgf7834rhgiuw834hr -pubout
 ```
 Here `879329hr8uhgf7834rhgiuw834hr` is the passphrase that you have to replace with one of your choice.
-If you are just performing a quick test, keep the value, it will help you get it working quickly but it must be taken care of in before going to production.
+If you are just performing a quick test, keep the value, it will help you get it working quickly but it must be taken care of before going to production.

 - Update the JWT_PASSPHRASE in .env or .env.local